Tuvalu Trust Fund: Falekaupule Trust Fund (FTF)

 The success of the Tuvalu Trust Fund was followed by the establishment of the Falekaupule Trust Fund (FTF), which is a trust fund for outer island development.
 The Asian Development Bank (ADB) provided A$6 million in loan funds, with the FTF being established in July 1999 and the funds being invested in February 2000.
 The Tuvalu Government agreed to match the amount provided by the ADB, with contributions from each of the eight island communities of Tuvalu, and with the island contributions also matched by the Government.
 The governance structure of the FTF follows that of the Tuvalu Trust Fund, but with each island community having a representative on the board and the government providing a non-voting chair.

 In 2001 the value of the FTF was around AUD$15 million of which AUD$1.2 million was contributed by the island communities.
 A reserve account for the FTF was established in 2005, which has same purpose as the CIF, in that it is intended to smooth out the stream of revenue from the investments made through the FTF.
 At 30 June 2007, the market value of the FTF had increased to AUD$25.3 million and the FTF's Reserve Account was AUD$1.4 million.

-The global financial crisis affected the FTF, which is required to maintain its value in real terms before a distribution can be made.
+The 2008 financial crisis affected the FTF, which is required to maintain its value in real terms before a distribution can be made.
 At 30 September 2010, the maintained value was AUD$27.3 million; the result of capital growth and contributions from development partners.
 This is some AUD$3.5 million higher than the market value of AUD$23.8 million.
 The gap of 15% between the market value and the maintained value must be recouped before another distribution can be made.
 Since the commencement of FTF there have been four years in which distributions were made.
 The FTF has distributed AUD$6.4 million with some AUD$5.3 million allocated to island development (the balance of AUD$1.1 million is held in reserve by the communities).
 This equates to an average of AUD$55,000 spent per island per year.